Public Safety and Mental Health Millage

-In July of 2018, the Advisory Committee submitted a report recommending 11 mental health and public safety investments as top priorities for the first three years of millage funding.
+In July of 2018, the Community Mental Health Advisory Committee submitted a report recommending 11 mental health and public safety investments as top priorities for the first three years of millage funding.
 On October 3, 2018, the Washtenaw County Board of Commissioners approved the recommendations of the Advisory Committee and Washtenaw County Community Mental Health (WCCMH) began work to implement them.

 Since December 2018, WCCMH has sent a series of communications to county stakeholders to share millage details including: